Where is the Township Administration Building located?

 Worcester, PA 19490

-The EIT is collected by Berkheimer Tax Administrator, a professional collection firm, under contract by the municipality and school district.
+The EIT is collected by Berkheimer Tax Administrator, a professional collection firm, under contract by the Montgomery County Tax Collection Committee.

 Where do I vote?

 Please visit the Voter Services page for a Worcester Township Voting District Map and links to Montgomery County Voter Resources.
-Montgomery County Voter Services can answer additional registration questions, and other voter-related questions.
+Montgomery County Voter Services can answer voter registration and other election-related questions.

 Are Use and Occupancy Permits required for re-sales?